kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 ScrollContent.prototype.buildScrolls = function(element) {

   /*
-   * scroll up code/down for handhelds...using "click" below since
+   * scroll up code/down for mobile/handhelds using "jQuery.click()"
-   * this is the mobile/handheld version.
-In the desktop version,
+   * below since this is the mobile/handheld version.
+In the desktop
-   * "click" is replaced by "mouseover".
+   * version, "jQuery.click()" is replaced by "jQuery.mouseover()".
    */

    // scroll up